 When purchasing any fresh fish, the fish should have clear eyes and red moist fins.
 The fish should not smell fishy, yet it should smell like the sea.

-Yellowtail fillets should have moist, bright flesh.
+The flesh of yellowtail fillets should be moist and brightly colored.
 The tail and fins should be intact and show no signs of wear and tear.
 When purchasing, have the fishmonger remove the bones for you.

-I bought this Yellowtail this morning at Key Largo Fisheries.
-They have an extensive selection of freshly caught wild fish, and their website boasts, "Our market has the freshest local seafood around.
+"Our market has the freshest local seafood around.
 How local?
 It came right off the boat next door."
-It's true!

 What You Need